Kombucha

 • ½ to 1 cup starter tea with SCOBY

-Add starter tea from a previous batch, or purchased online (see below) and the SCOBY to the liquid.
+Add starter tea from a previous batch (or purchased as part of your starter kit) and the SCOBY to the liquid.

-Cover the jar with the cotton cloth and secure with a rubber band.
+Cover the jar with the cotton cloth and secure it with a rubber band.

 Allow the mixture to sit undisturbed at 20 to 30 Celsius (68-85°F), out of direct sunlight, for 7-12 days.
 The longer you leave it, the stronger and more vinegary the taste becomes.